bmustiata/fast-live-reload/README.md

 # fast-live-reload
 The swiss army knife of live reloading.
+Continuously develop without refreshing your browser.

 A live reload that works with all the possible browsers (ie8+) without external dependencies (like jQuery), can serve local